eclipse-packaging/packages/RELEASING.md

     - [ ] Synchronize any changes to [platform.product](https://github.com/eclipse-platform/eclipse.platform.releng.aggregator/blob/master/eclipse.platform.releng.tychoeclipsebuilder/eclipse.platform.repository/platform.product) into all the `epp.product` files.
     - [ ] Synchronize any changes to [platform.p2.inf](https://github.com/eclipse-platform/eclipse.platform.releng.aggregator/blob/master/eclipse.platform.releng.tychoeclipsebuilder/eclipse.platform.repository/platform.p2.inf) into all the `*.product/p2.inf` files.
     - [ ] Synchronize any changes to [platform's icons'](https://github.com/eclipse-platform/eclipse.platform.releng.aggregator/tree/master/eclipse.platform.releng.tychoeclipsebuilder/eclipse.platform.repository/icons) into `icons` root directory.
-- [ ] Synchronize the list of contents in product file with the cooresponding p2.inf
-    - The changes to .product files should match those to the p2.inf, but it they don't errors happen in the installer.
-See https://git.eclipse.org/r/c/epp/org.eclipse.epp.packages/+/197626 for an example of what the sync should look like, as applied to the original change in https://git.eclipse.org/r/c/epp/org.eclipse.epp.packages/+/197080
-    - One way to do this is `gitk -- **/epp.product **/p2.inf` and make sure every change to included features in epp.product has a matching change in p2.inf.
-You should only have to look as far back as the last M or RC build.
 - [ ] Update name of the release in strings with a "smart" global find&replace. _Be careful on M3 that the replace did not match the Eclipse project name M2E!_ See this [gerrit](https://git.eclipse.org/r/#/c/158509/) for an example.
 Use commit message like `[releng] Prepare repo for 2020-12 M1`.
 In particular, check:
   - **TODO can this be automated** On M1 add the M1 qualifier (e.g. `2021-03-R` -> `2021-06-M1`, on RC2 set it to `R` the qualifier e.g. `2021-03-RC1` -> `2021-03-R`). **Except** for `eclipse.simultaneous.release.name` which should go from `2021-03 (4.19.0)` -> `2021-06 M1 (4.20.0 M1)` on M1 and `2021-03 RC1 (4.19.0 RC1)` -> `2021-03 (4.19.0)` on RC2
   - [ ] `packages/*/epp.website.xml` for `product name=` line